ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 IPFS internally has a dedicated data format for Git data.
 Hence, there are several projects to put Git on IPFS.
 Here is an [example](https://github.com/martindbp/ipvc)

 #### Connect attendants of an event
 Gthr.io was a simple demo app to connect participants of an event by letting them scan each other's QR code.
 It was made for IPFS Camp 2019.
-You can look at their [presentation](https://www.dropbox.com/s/wodmbi6ico3inya/Offline%20Presentation.pdf?dl=0 ).
-The code of this simple app is still in their [GitHub repository](https://github.com/JustMaier/gathering)
+You can look at their [presentation](https://www.dropbox.com/s/wodmbi6ico3inya/Offline%20Presentation.pdf?dl=0).
+The code of this simple app is still in their [GitHub repository](https://github.com/JustMaier/gathering).

 #### Exchange messages on mobile
 [Berty.tech](https://berty.tech/) will be an IPFS-based messaging app that will ensure connections are made directly between devices, without the need for servers, and will work on a local network if there is no internet connection.
 It will also work over Bluetooth or other proximity transport.
 Its [code](https://github.com/berty/berty) is now open source.
 More generally, they lead an effort to bring [IPFS to mobile](https://github.com/ipfs-shipyard/gomobile-ipfs).
-There is also some [guidelines](https://jkosem.gitbook.io/ipfs-mobile-guidelines/) made by professionals for the rise of IPFS on mobile.
+There are also some [guidelines](https://jkosem.gitbook.io/ipfs-mobile-guidelines/) made by professionals for the rise of IPFS on mobile.

 #### Programming collaboration
 [Radicle](https://radicle.xyz/) is a code collaboration platform on top of IPFS.